GhostXia/Multi-API/README.md

 ## Introduction

-Multi-API is a backend service that allows users to save and switch between multiple API endpoints and keys.
-Through a simple interface, you can easily manage and switch between different API configurations.
+Multi-API is a lightweight backend service that allows users to save and switch between multiple API endpoints and keys.
+Through a simple interface, you can easily manage and switch between different API configurations with minimal resource usage.

 ## Features